abhisheks008/ML-Crate/Birds Images Classification/Model/Readme.md

 **Accuracies**

-The model gave a training accuracy of - after 7 epochs
+The model gave a training accuracy of 94% after 7 epochs

-The model gave a testing accuracy of

 **Conclusion**

-The conclusion that can be drawn after performing the experiment is that when the model trained with a transfer learning model it provided an accuracy of 95% on training set when epoched for 7 times.
+The conclusion that can be drawn after performing the experiment is that when the model trained with a transfer learning model it provided an accuracy of 94% on training set when epoched for 7 times.
 But When we are training the dataset with custom CNN architecture we get a less accuracy of around 60%.
 As the dataset has many classes to classify the the model need to be complex so that's why we chose a pretrained model i.e DenseNet201 which has got 201 layers.
 ***********************************************************
 **Contributor**